 Supplemental Material

-Each supplemental material file must have a unique file name.
+Each published supplemental material file must have a unique file name.
 That is, there cannot be two files that have the file name.
 As an example, authors sometimes provide two versions of the same basic file, e.g., a “student” version and an “instructor” version.
 In this instance, differentiate the file names, e.g., Audit Worksheet_Student, Audit Worksheet_Instructor.
-[Blue font indicates that there will be a hyperlink to the downloadable file.]
+[Blue font indicates the name of the downloadable file.]

 Examples: